 Pancakes (or waffles) are made to go with eggs and some kind of breakfast meat.
 This combination is particularly delicious if you serve the pancakes and waffles with ham, sausage, or bacon quiche!

-Any kind of potato dish is a fantastic choice for quiche but there’s something about home fries that make them one of my favorite combinations.
+Any kind of potato dish is a fantastic choice for quiche, but there’s something about home fries that makes them one of my favorite combinations.

 Fruit N Yogurt Cup

-If you’re someone who likes to eat a light breakfast but needs it to be filling also, a fruit and yogurt cup paired with a slice of the quiche will fit the bill.
+If you like to eat a light breakfast but need it to be filling, a fruit and yogurt cup paired with a slice of quiche will fit the bill.

 Any fruit from strawberries and bananas to pineapple and mango would work.